Im-Rises/Chip8topia/README.md

 - [ ] Use cpack to create a release
 - [ ] Improve publish actions to publish Desktop builds
 - [ ] Performance Monitor add macOS support
+- [ ] Add file logging with spdlog (every log will be written in a file, the only console print will be the error and warning)

 ## Controls